pretix/pretix-docs/docs/trust/accessibility.md

 #### Event pages

-- Navigating the event dates of an event series.
+- Navigating the dates of an event series.
 - Discovering all event information (date, time, location, description).
-- Discovering and navigating the list of products including reduced tickets, sold-out tickets, tickets with variations, tickets with a waiting list, tickets that require a voucher.
+- Discovering and navigating the list of products including reduced tickets, sold-out tickets, tickets with variations, tickets with a waiting list, and tickets that require a voucher.
 - Discovering and navigating the seating plan.
-- Signing up for the waiting list of a sold-out ticket.
+- Signing up for the waiting list for a sold-out ticket.
-- Adding tickets to the cart and interacting with cart.
+- Adding tickets to the cart.
+- Interacting with the cart.
 - Selecting add-on and cross-selling products.
 - Going through checkout without creating a customer account, using an existing customer account, or creating a customer account.
 - Answering custom questions of various types.
 - Completing the double-opt-in step.
 - Selecting a shipping method.
-- Selecting a payment method (without testing of external components of payment methods).
+- Selecting a payment method (We did not test any external components of payment methods).
 - Clicking consent checkboxes before confirming the order.
 - Completing the order.